shilin-anton/standard-faker/README.md

 ## Usage

-In your `.standard.yml` file, you can list standard-rspec as a plugin:
+In your `.standard.yml` file, you can list standard-faker as a plugin:
 ```
 plugins:
   - standard-faker